HoldenVH/EffectivePotato/README.md

 __Insert api key procuring instructions__
 Create file `tone_analyzer`.
 Add the username to the first line and the password to the second line.

+### Cleverbot API
+__Insert api key procuring instructions__
+Create file `cleverbot`.
+Add the username to the first line and the password to the second line.